RouquinBlanc/traio/README.md

             scope.spawn(fetch_url(i))
 ```

+The `Scope.spawn` method, called on an awaitable thing, will spawn a task and
+register it on the scope.
+An equivalent exist using the `<<` operator (see next
+example).

 When reaching the end of the context block, the code will block until:
 - all tasks are done
 - or the timeout is over